zogzog/cubicweb/doc/book/en/tutorials/advanced/part03_bfss.rst

     (or in the database before migration) will be located

-  * be ware that by doing this, you can't anymore write queries that will try to restrict on File and Image `data` attribute.
+  * be ware that by doing this, you can't anymore write queries that will try to restrict on File `data` attribute.
 Hopefuly we don't do that usually on file's content or more generally on attributes for the Bytes type

 Now, if you've already added some photos through the web ui, you'll have to